 Creating a Makefile Project

-The project displays no files in Solution Explorer.
-The project specifies the build settings, which are reflected in the project's property page.
+By default, the makefile project displays no files in Solution Explorer.
+The makefile project specifies the build settings, which are reflected in the project's property page.

 To create a Makefile project